WATCH AGAIN: San Francisco T100 as Bogen defends title in style

 TNT Sports will also be showing the race live in the UK and Ireland, while discovery+ (Europe, Asia-Pacific and Indian Sub-Continent), Max (US) and Eurosport (Europe, Asia-Pacific and Indian Sub-Continent) are screening it around the world.

-Outside of Europe you can also watch for free on the PTO’s YouTube channel.
-We will embed that right here nearer the time so you can watch without leaving TRI247.
+Outside of Europe you can also watch for free on the PTO’s YouTube channel – for those who can watch that, we’ve embedded it below.

 Who’s racing in San Francisco?